justinshin6/personal-blog/README.md

 GraphCMS) to store data (i.e., posts, comments, categories, and authors) and make queries to the database.
-It was very cool to learn about Next.js and GraphQL since this was my first project using these technologies, and it was very cool to finally have a working blog application where I can share my opinions and thoughts with others.
+It was very cool to learn about Next.js and GraphQL since this was my first project using these technologies, and it was very cool to finally have a working blog application where I can share my opinions, thoughts, and stories with others.